Minxrod/PTC-ASM/readme.md

 with bx or blx to work.
 There's probably a better way to fix that, like by not abusing .org as I am, but I haven't fixed it yet.

+WARNING: If you clear or destroy the data in GRP0, your program WILL crash.
+Be very careful not to use ACLS, or GCLS on the page containing your code.

 See peekpoke.s for an example program that uses each of these macros.
 You can build with `./build peekpoke.s ASM_MEM VRAMPOKE`